litian96/fair_flearn/README.md

 **Compare with AFL.** We compare wtih the AFL baseline using the two datasets (Fashion MNIST and Adult) in the [AFL paper](https://arxiv.org/abs/1902.00146).

 * Generate data. (data generation process is as described above)
 * Specify parameters. `method` should be specified to be `afl` in order to run AFL algorithms. `data_partition_seed` should be set to 0, such that it won't randomly partition datasets into train/test/validation splits.
 This allows us to use the same standard public testing set as that in the AFL paper. `track_individual_accuracy` should be set to 1.
-Here is an example `run.sh` for Adult dataset:
+Here is an example `run.sh` for the Adult dataset:

 ```
 python3  -u main.py --dataset=$1 --optimizer=$2  \